cburgess5294/BurgessWorld/BM83/README.md

 A small amplifier like the one linked here:  https://www.amazon.com/gp/product/B081YSYGLS/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1  is good for powering 3-5W speakers.
 If can also be powered by the BATT OUT connector and provides a nice volume level.<br>
 <li>Don't use a big battery if you plan to charge it via the BM83 built-in charging circuit.<br>
 The BM83 LiPo charging circuit can provide up to 350ma of charging current.
 This is sufficient to charge a small LiPo battery.
 I use a 500mah battery in my 5W+5W portable speaker and it can last 10+ hours and charges quickly.
 If you want to use a large LiPo battery in your project, plan to provide an external charging circuit.
+<li>Avoid ground loops in your audio circuit.<br>
+Powering an amplifier and the BM83 from the same power source can introduce ground loops, resulting in a HUM in the audio output.
+Keep audio grounds separate from the digital ground of the BM83 board if possible.
+When using speakers without and amplifier in capless mode, the speaker gnd connections both go to the AOHPM pin, not the board ground.
+When using an amplifier, the gnd pin of the amplifier connects to one of the gnd pins on the BM83 board and should provide an analog ground for the speakers.
 </ul>